crownstone/crownstone-lib-hue/documentation/Light.md

 #### Unpredicted / Transition completed states
-To prevent unnecessary state updates being send out, as in state updates that are sent during a transition, a callback can be set for when a state transition is completed or when there is an unpredicted state.
+To prevent unnecessary state updates being send out, as in state updates that are sent during a transition, a callback can be set for when a state transition is completed, based on if the state is 2 times equal, or when the light receives 3 times unequal states and these are unpredicted.
+Unpredicted as in these states are send by another application.
 This is done by calling:
 ```
 light.setStateUpdateCallback(callback)